-Nothing is free – if you aren’t paying for it, then either the company or the environment is.
-The price of having packages conveniently delivered to our doorsteps is increased waste in the environment.
+Nothing is free—if you aren’t paying for it, then the environment is.
+The price of having packages conveniently delivered to our doorstep is an exponential increase of waste in both landfills and recycling centers.
 Boxes and envelopes galore, we’ve learned to love the momentary thrill of receiving a “present” in the mail.

 The internet has led to the proliferation of B2C business models, where entire companies can thrive by selling directly to consumers instead of selling wholesale to stores.
 While this eliminates many inefficiencies in the B2B supply chain such as overstock, it creates other issues with delivery efficiency.
 Instead of shipping in bulk, many manufacturers are shipping individual parcels.